itai-markovetzky/hit-web-server/README.md

 #### Pushing image
 _____
-We're pushing the image into the Docker.io repo, In this case specificly to mine.
+We're pushing the image into the Docker.io repo, In this case specifically to mine.

 #### Deploying to QA
 _____